Hip joint replacementPrint-Friendly

 - You will usually be asked not to drink or eat anything for 6 to 12 hours before the procedure.

-- Take the drugs your doctor told you to take with a small sip of water.
+- Take the drugs your provider told you to take with a small sip of water.

-Your doctor or nurse will tell you when to arrive at the hospital.
+Your provider will tell you when to arrive at the hospital.